obsidianmd/obsidian-clipper/README.md

-Obsidian Web Clipper is a browser extension that helps you highlight and save web pages.
-Visit the [Obsidian Help site](https://help.obsidian.md/web-clipper) for documentation and troubleshooting.
+A fork of the official [Obsidian Web Clipper](https://github.com/obsidianmd/obsidian-clipper), adapted for Logseq.
+Logseq Web Clipper is a browser extension that helps you highlight and save web pages.

 ## Get started